fasttime/Q-exact/Q-exact.md

 If the quotient cannot be represented as a `Q`, an "Arithmetic overflow" error is thrown.
 <a name="Q.divide"></a>
 ##Q.divide(dividend, divisor)
-Returns the quotient of the specified dividend and divisor.
+Divides a specified dividend by a specified divisor, returning the exact quotient.

 **Params**